SuperOfficeDocs/superoffice-docs/docs/video-meeting/google-meet/uninstall.md

 ---
+title: Uninstall
-title: uninstall_google
+uid: uninstall_google
 description: How to uninstall video provider
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to uninstall the Google video provider

 Uninstalling the Google Meet video meeting service: